-This measure reports on the incidence, mortality and hospitalisations for selected cancers and all cancers combined.
+Data are presented on incidence, mortality and hospitalisations for selected cancers and all cancers combined.
 Indigenous Australians have higher rates of death due to cancer, and higher incidence of certain screen-detectable and many preventable cancers.
 They are also diagnosed at more advanced stages, and often with more complex comorbidities (Cunningham et al. 2008).

-Overall: In 2008-2012 in the Northern Territory, the age-standardised incidence rate of cancer (based on registrations of newly diagnosed cancers) was similar for Indigenous Australians (456 per 100,000) and for non-Indigenous Australians (458 per 100,000).
+Overall: In 2008-2012 in Victoria, the age-standardised incidence rate of cancer (based on registrations of newly diagnosed cancers) was higher for Indigenous Australians (504 per 100,000) than for non-Indigenous Australians (405 per 100,000).

-In 2008-2012 in NSW, Vic, Qld, WA and the NT combined, the age-standardised incidence rate of cancer was higher for Indigenous Australians (484 per 100,000) than for non-Indigenous Australians (439 per 100,000) (Table 1.08.3, Figure 1.08.1).
+In NSW, Vic, Qld, WA and the NT combined, the age-standardised incidence rate of cancer was higher for Indigenous Australians (484 per 100,000) than for non-Indigenous Australians (439 per 100,000) (Table 1.08.3, Figure 1.08.1).

-Type of cancer: In 2008-2012 in the Northern Territory, the age-standardised incidence rates for bowel and breast cancer in females for Indigenous Australians were lower than for non-Indigenous Australians.
-The incidence rate for lung cancer, digestive system (excluding bowel) and cervical cancers were higher for Indigenous than for non-Indigenous Australians.
+Type of cancer: In 2008-2012 in Victoria, the age-standardised incidence rate of breast cancer in females was lower for Indigenous than for non-Indigenous Australians (101 compared with 105 per 100,000).
+Incidence rates of bowel, digestive system (excluding bowel), lung, and cervical cancers were higher for Indigenous than for non-Indigenous Australians.

-In NSW, Vic, Qld, WA and the NT combined, in 2008-2012, the age-standardised rates of lung, digestive system (excluding bowel) and cervical cancers were higher for Indigenous Australians than for non-Indigenous Australians.
-Incidence rates of bowel and breast cancer in females were lower for Indigenous than for non-Indigenous Australians (Table 1.08.3, Figure 1.08.1).
+In NSW, Vic, Qld, WA and the NT combined, the age-standardised incidence rate of lung, digestive system (excluding bowel) and cervical cancer were higher for Indigenous than for non-Indigenous Australians.
+Rates of bowel cancer and breast cancer in females were lower for Indigenous than for non-Indigenous Australians (Table 1.08.3, Figure 1.08.1).

-Hospitalisation: In July 2013 to June 2015 in the Northern Territory, the age-standardised hospitalisation rate for cancer was lower for Indigenous Australians than for non-Indigenous Australians (10 per 1,000 compared with 14 per 1,000).
+Hospitalisation: From July 2013 to June 2015 in Victoria, the age-standardised hospitalisation rate for cancer was lower for Indigenous than for non-Indigenous Australians (15 compared with 18 per 1,000).

-Nationally in July 2013 to June 2015, the rate was lower for Indigenous than non-Indigenous Australians (12 per 1,000 compared with 16 per 1,000) (Table 1.08.12, Figure 1.08.2).
+Nationally, the age-standardised rate was lower for Indigenous Australians, at 12 per 1,000, compared with 16 per 1,000 for non-Indigenous Australians (Table 1.08.12, Figure 1.08.2).